powsybl/powsybl.github.io/pages/documentation/developer/tutorials/balance_computation.md

 ```
 Here, the path to your PEVF file, the name and path to each IGM on a different line and the path to the directory where you want the SV file and log file to be saved have to be specified.

-## Create `BalancesAdjustmentValidationParameters` class to load parameters from the configuration file
+## Create `BalancesAdjustmentValidationParameters` class to load the parameters from the configuration file
 First, we create a java class called `BalancesAdjustmentValidationParameters` containing the parameters that we want to use, such as the paths of the IGMs, the path to the PEVF file and the output directory.
-All these parameters will be read from the configuration file.
-This class will also have a method to load the parameters from the configuration file.
+All these parameters will be read from the configuration file that you created before.
+This class will have a method to load the parameters from the configuration file.

 The IGM paths will be stored in a HashMap and the output directory and PEVF in Strings.
 You can also create the getter/setter associated with each variable.
 Then, you need create a method `load` that will read the input from the configuration file and store the data in each variable.
 If you have difficulties creating this class, you can check the result in `emf/complete`.

-Now with this class, we will be able to read the extra parameters from the `config.yml` file.
+Now with this class, we are able to read the extra parameters from the `config.yml` file.
 We will move on to create the `EmfTutorial` main class, that will perform the merging and balance computation.

 ## Create `EmfTutorial` class to run the computation

+In everything that follows, if you have difficulties creating the method, you can refer to the code in `emf/complete`.

 ### Set the loadflow parameters
-Once you have created the `EmfTutorial` class, just before the main method, define the variable `LOAD_FLOW_PARAMETERS`.
+Once you have created the `EmfTutorial` class, just before the main method, define the variable `LOAD_FLOW_PARAMETERS` of type `LoadFlowParameters`.
-These parameters will be used in the loadflow preprocessing of the IGMs, in the loadflow calculation on the merged view and for the balance computation.
+This variable will gather all the specific parameters to be used in the loadflow preprocessing of the IGMs, in the loadflow calculation on the merged view and for the balance computation.
 In this tutorial, we set the initial voltage value to the DC values, the balance type to proportional to the maximum active power target, the `ReadSlackBus` to true.
 The tap changers regulation is also set to true, and the power flow must be computed over all connected components.
 These parameters are chosen to comply with the European merging function.
-For more information on the power flow parameters available, you can visit this [page](pages/documentation/simulation/powerflow/openlf.md).
+For more information on the power flow parameters available and how to implement them, you can visit this [page](pages/documentation/simulation/powerflow/openlf.md).

 ### Create parameters to add options to the calculation
-Then we define three parameters: a boolean indicating whether or not we want to perform the loadflow preprocessing on the IGMs, a boolean indicating whether we want to prepare the balance computation  or not and the name of the synchronous area will be hard coded to `10YEU-CONT-SYNC0`.
+Then we define three parameters: a boolean indicating whether or not we want to perform the loadflow preprocessing on the IGMs, a boolean indicating whether we want to prepare the balance computation  or not and the name of the synchronous area will be set to `10YEU-CONT-SYNC0`, representing Continental Europe.

 ### Import the CIM-CGMES IGMs
 Now we move to the main method.
-First, we create the `BalancesAdjustmentValidationParameters`, from the class you have created before, to read the paths to the IGMs, the PEVF and the output directory.
+First, we create the `BalancesAdjustmentValidationParameters` variable, from the class you have created before, to read the paths to the IGMs, the PEVF and the output directory.
-You can now start logging into the output directory by creating a method checking if the output directory exists and setting it as the output path.
+You can now start logging into the output directory by creating a specific `log` method taking the `validationParameters` as an argument and checking if the output directory exists or not to set it as the output path.

 ```java
 BalancesAdjustmentValidationParameters validationParameters = BalancesAdjustmentValidationParameters.load();
 log(validationParameters);
 ```
 Then we create a special method to import the IGMs outside the Main method.
 In this method, a HashMap of networks is created and for each IGM path in the validation parameters, the corresponding IGM is loaded through `Importers`.
-We call this method in Main to import the networks through:
+We call this method in Main to import the networks with:
 ```java
 Map<String, Network> networks = importNetworks(validationParameters);
 ```

 ### Power flow on the IGMs
-Then we compute a power flow on the networks and select the valid ones, those for which the loadflow is successful.
+Then we compute a power flow on the networks in order to select the valid ones, those for which the loadflow is successful.
 We create a new method `loadflowPreProcessing`, that runs the loadflow via OpenLoadFlow and we add the corresponding code in the main method:
 ```java
 Map<String, Network> validNetworks = new HashMap<>(networks);